 1987 Marked the 150th Anniversary of the opening of the Grand Junction Railway, and Crewe Heritage played host to the Queen and Duke of Edinburgh.
 During the visit Her Majesty was introduced to the locomotive by Ken Andrews – 6201’s chairman, The locomotive was named after Her Majesty when she was just 7 years old, and to commemorate the event was presented by a Hornby model by society secretary Clive Mojonnier.

-Bulmers Railway Centre at Hereford was closing, and a new home is found for the locomtive at the Midland Railway Centre, Butterley in Derbyshire.
+Bulmers Railway Centre at Hereford was closing, and a new home is found for the locomotive at the Midland Railway Centre, Butterley in Derbyshire.

 After 7 years, and at a cost over £400,000 funded by the Society through donations; 6201 Princess Elizabeth is finally back in one piece at Bury in Lancashire; which now becomes the new home of the locomotive too.
 The first mainline test is completed on 29th April 2002, and on the 11th May returns to hauling mainline tours.